I Care a Lot: Plot

 Con artist Marla Grayson makes a living by convincing the justice system to grant her guardianship over elders who she pretends cannot take care of themselves.
 She places them in an assisted living facility, where they are sedated and lose contact with the outside world.
 She then sells off their homes and assets, pocketing the proceeds.
 She and the court deny a man, Mr. Feldstrom, access to his mother after he attempts to force his way into the facility.
-He later threatens her outside the courthouse, saying that he hopes she is killed.
+He later threatens her outside the courthouse, saying that he hopes she is raped and murdered.

 Dr. Karen Amos informs Marla about a potential case, a wealthy retiree named Jennifer Peterson with no apparent husband or close family.
-A judge appoints Marla guardian after she and Dr. Amos falsely testify that Jennifer suffers from dementia, confusion, and loss of mobility.
+A judge appoints Marla guardian after she and Dr. Amos falsely testify that Jennifer has dementia, confusion, and loss of mobility.
 Marla moves Jennifer into assisted living and gets to work selling Jennifer's furniture, car, and home.
 While rooting through Jennifer's possessions, Marla discovers the key to a safe deposit box.
 It contains a watch, gold bars, bank notes, and hidden, loose diamonds, which she takes and stashes away.

 As Marla's girlfriend and business partner, Fran, oversees the renovation of the house, a cab arrives driven by Alexi Ignatyev, who says he is there to pick up Jennifer.
 Fran says that Jennifer has moved.
 Alexi returns to his employer, Roman Lunyov, distressed.
 Roman, a crime lord, is revealed to be Jennifer's son.
 He threatens Alexi and orders him to find his mother and report back.
 Mafia lawyer Dean Ericson offers to pay Marla $150,000 in cash to release Jennifer but she refuses, willing to do it only if she is paid $5 million.
 He threatens Marla and takes her to court.
 The judge dismisses the case as Ericson cannot prove Jennifer hired him.